pulsar256/tinyrgb/README.md

 very little investment.
 The ATTiny4313 microcontroller has been chosen with the Arduino-Community in mind.
 While this chip is not compatible with your Arduino-IDE per se, it is very closely related to it and should make it a little bit more accessible.
-The HC-05 Bluetooth module used is one of the most popular ones across the hacker communities and can be sourced for few dollars from eBay.
+The HC-05 Bluetooth module used is one of the most popular ones across the hacker communities and can be sourced for few Dollar/Euro from eBay.

 ##Current Status
 ###Hardware